nieomylnieja/go-repo-template/README.md

 2. Grant it access to your repository.
 3. Renovate will automatically start monitoring your dependencies.

-## License

-The repository template comes with Mozilla Public License 2.0.
-Feel free to change the license to any that suits you.

 ## Gitsync

 The author of this repository also uses it as a staple/root